 The individual authorisation approach may also need to be accompanied by an operator selection and authorisation process which is difficult in this case of infrastructure networks, if not impossible, since the future need for infrastructure networks, from different market sectors, cannot be sufficiently defined at the present time.

-From the considerations above, it seems that option 3 is the preferable option for infrastructure network points (NAPs) since in line with the considerations above since:
+From the considerations above, it seems that option 3 is the preferable option for infrastructure network points (NRPs) since in line with the considerations above since:

 there is no intention to limit the number of users or the number of infrastructure network opportunities;

-there is a minimum technical need to coordinate the NAPs;
+there is a minimum technical need to coordinate the NRPs;

 limitation of the burden is needed for NRAs, no individual frequency planning is suggested.
 Instead, NRAs can set up a registration/notification procedure and define clear spectrum sharing rules under which the providers of infrastructure networks can get engaged in a suitable coordination procedure amongst themselves without the need to engage the NRA.
 The responsibility of the NRA is to set up the rules in a non-recurrent way for such a procedure when implementing the spectrum regulation.